 She did it by asking everyone on the team to help tell the definitive story of her team.

-“We assigned teams of people from each of the time zones to get together (on Microsoft Teams) to tell their chapter of our overall story,” D’Hers says.
+“We assigned teams of people from each of the time zones to get together in specific Teams channels on Microsoft 365 to tell their chapter of our overall story,” D’Hers says.
 “It was up to them to figure out how their part should go.”

 Following the sun, each collection of storytellers reported out their chapter in time-zone order, something that generated a lot of energy in all the offices that the team has scattered around the world.
 “At the end of the meeting, we wove all of those chapters together into one big story about our team, and I wrapped up the meeting with an epilogue that I used to tie everything together,” D’Hers says.
 “One of the most fun things I got to do was read the story back to the team at the end of the meeting.”